-APS implementations should be looked upon as an opportunity to getting planning processes (re) defined, Suply Chain KPIs (re) established, junk data cleansed and (re)-organization of teams.
-In fact some of these are pre-requisites for deploying an APS.
+APS implementations should be looked upon as an opportunity to getting planning processes (re) defined, Supply Chain KPIs (re) established, junk data cleansed and (re)-organization of teams.
+In fact, some of these are pre-requisites for deploying an APS.

 All the APS software are built around statistical methods and optimization techniques based on Operations Research.
-Make sure that you and your team has a good handle on these ‘advanced mathematical models and decision making trees’.
-Hiring a corporate trainer or a college professor for a couple of weeks will do wonders to the comfort levels of your team.
+Make sure that you and your team have a good handle on these ‘advanced mathematical models and decision-making trees’.
+Hiring a corporate trainer or a college professor for a couple of weeks will do wonders for the comfort levels of your team.

 Retain the team